sjagtani/house-price-prediction/README.md

 Future improvements to the project will focus on enhancing both the technical performance and the overall user experience.
 I plan to experiment with ensemble methods such as Random Forest and XGBoost, incorporate advanced feature engineering, and introduce cross-validation for hyperparameter tuning to boost model performance.

-The application interface will be expanded to display confidence intervals for predictions and offer feature importance visualizations.
-I am also dedicated to refining the visual aesthetic of plots and the overall UI, ensuring a more engaging and intuitive experience.
+Ideally, I'll get around to displaying confidence intervals for predictions and showing feature importance visualizations.
+I would also love to improve the visual aesthetic and the overall UI, leading to a more fun and intuitive experience.

 ## License & Acknowledgments